Frank Stephens (sculptor): Early life, education and family

 where he studied under Thomas Eakins at various times between 1879 and 1885.
 He served as Eakins' teaching assistant beginning in 1880, and married Eakins' sister Caroline "Caddie" Eakins on June 14, 1884.
 They had three children, Margaret, Donald, and Roger.
 Caroline died after giving birth in 1889.
 Stephens' second marriage was to Elenor Getty on November 29, 1905; they had 10 children.

 Art career

 Following art school, Stephens formed a Philadelphia decorative arts business with classmates Colin Campbell Cooper, Jr., Jesse Godley, and Walter J. Cunningham.
 He worked for several years on the sculpture of Philadelphia City Hall, and was an instructor in modeling at several art schools, including the Drexel Institute.
 He was a member of the Philadelphia Sketch Club from 1881 until his death in 1935.

+Frank Stephens may have modeled the Fire Zouave figure, swinging his rifle as a club, on the Gettysburg Battlefield.
+After being rejected by the Gettysburg Battlefield Memorial Association, this second 72nd Pennsylvania Infantry Monument was erected on private land and dedicated on July 4, 1891.
+The bronze sculpture is signed "Stephens 1888", but has no first name or initial.

 Accusations against Eakins

 On February 9, 1886, Stephens accused brother-in-law Thomas Eakins of sexual misconduct with his PAFA students and with his deceased sister Margaret.
 The charges ignited such a controversy that Eakins was forced to resign from PAFA.

 Stephens, his cousin Charles Stephens, and Thomas Anshutz, all PAFA instructors, next took their accusations to the Philadelphia Sketch Club: "We hereby charge Mr. Thoms Eakins with conduct unworthy of a gentleman & discreditable to this organization & ask his expulsion from the club."
 A committee investigated, concluding that: "Eakins has used his position as an artist and his authority as a teacher to commit certain trespasses on common decency and good morals."
 His honorary membership in the club was revoked.

 The charges of sexual misconduct and incest were unproven, but Eakins's personal reputation was ruined, something from which he never totally recovered.